 Places we couldn’t make it to this time: Green Pumpkin, Terapija, Kozy Eats etc. were among the best rated veg restaurants in Riga but we’ll leave that for the next time!

 I will also review the each dish from Riga on Abillion.
 If you haven’t heard of it yet – it’s a free worldwide vegan food and product review app.
 By writing reviews we also raise money for donation to animal sanctuaries.
-Download – with our referral (VEGANHAVEN) – start reviewing!
+Download – with our referral (VEGANHAVEN) – and start reviewing!